top of page

 The data flows through the scenario as follows:

-1. A developer changes application source code.
+1. A developer changes the application source code.

 3. Continuous integration triggers application build and unit tests using Azure Test Plans.